 This takes some time and education to acquire the necessary skills.
 A good value investor will have to know statistics, financial modeling, risk management, and portfolio management to see the full value of their investment.

 At this point value investors are not beginner investors or traders anymore.
 The advanced skills that value investing demands turns even the most rookie investor into a professional trader or investor over time.

-The hardest thing to do as a value investor is learn how to build a discounted cash flow model (DCF).
-Building DCFs are what the professional investment bankers do before they market their products to institutional investors.
+The hardest thing to do as a value investor is learning how to build a discounted cash flow model (DCF).
+Building DCFs are what professional investment bankers do before they market their products to institutional investors.
 A DCF allows a possible investor to see what the market would value their asset as.